gt-crnch-rg/fc-with-rg-vip/docs/new-vip-students/[New Students]-VIP-Notebook-Tips.md

 2) Paper notebooks are hard to search and difficult for future students to utilize.
 3) We don't want to ask you to pay on a semester basis for services like [LabArchives](https://www.labarchives.com/).

-## What makes a good notebook?
+## What makes a good notebook entry?
-With all that background, what actually makes a good notebook?
+With all that background, what actually makes a good notebook entry?
 It should be detailed enough to 1) show problems you are working on each week in the form of a ToDo List with items you are specifically working on and checking off each week, 2) subteam meeting notes, and 3) technical notes or references to material you have worked on or collected.
 It may be easiest for you to fill out your notebook _as part of your weekly subteam meeting_ while you are discussing specific research items and ToDos!

 It's perfectly fine to point to a team Github repository and/or wiki for code or references you have collected, and this is encouraged as it helps future students find code you have written and papers you found useful.